TYPO3/Surf/README.md

 ## INSTALLATION

-Install the deploy package by checking out the Github repository in your `FLOW3_ROOT/Packages/Application` directory of a FLOW3 installation.
+Install the deploy package by cloning this Github repository to `FLOW3_ROOT/Packages/Application/TYPO3.Deploy` of a FLOW3 installation.

 ## GUIDE